dthaler/teep/README.md

 * jose_openssl: Static lib implementation of JOSE's use of OpenSSL crypto library, ported to run in a TA.

-* LibEay32: Static lib implemenation of OpenSSL crypto library, ported to run in a TA.
+* LibEay32: Static lib implementation of OpenSSL crypto library, ported to run in a TA.

 Time: